-(Added 11-14-16) - Outdoor Storage: An outside area for the storage or display of materials, goods or manufactured products produced or used by the principal use of the property, for more than a twenty-four hour period.
+(Added 11-14-16) - Outdoor Storage: The outside storage or display, as an accessory use, of materials, supplies, goods or manufactured products, equipment, machinery, vehicles, and pallets, produced or used by the principal use of the property, for more than a twenty-four hour period.
+Also includes cargo storage containers and membrane structures which are located on the premises.